suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 of firmware encryption.
 A new CEK MUST be used on different plaintext since

-the IVs are not random but are instead based on the slot/sector combination in flash memory.
-The discussion assumes that the block size of AES is significantly smaller than the sector size.
+the IVs are not random but are instead based on the slot/sector combination in flash memory. {{content-key-distribution}} dictates the need to use a random CEK.
+The discussion assumes that the

+block size of AES is significantly smaller than the sector size.
 Typically, flash memory sectors are measured in KiB, necessitating the decryption of multiple AES blocks to complete the decryption of an entire sector.